 ATM Card: ATM cards from home can be used at local banks to make withdrawals.
-The maximum amount that can be withdrawn in a day varies from bank to bank, ranging from EC $1,000 per day.
+The maximum amount that can be withdrawn in a day varies from bank to bank, ranging from EC $1,000 to $2,500*.
 The bank will automatically convert funds from your account into Eastern Caribbean (EC) dollars.
 In other words, you cannot get foreign currency out of a Grenadian ATM.
-Local banks do not assess a fee for out-of-network ATM withdrawals.
-The only fee this transaction will incur is the fee your financial institution charges for out-of-network withdrawals.
+You can expect to be charged a fee from your financial institution for the out-of-network withdrawals.
 Some local banks also charge a small fee for ATM use (about EC$1).

 Debit Cards (Visa/MasterCard): Debit cards are accepted at all banks in Grenada and most major retail establishments A bank can provide an ATM cash advance from your debit card, and the cash is deducted directly from your checking account balance.
-There is a US $2 fee per transaction for cash advances.
+There is usually a fee per transaction for cash advances.
 There is also a maximum cash advance of EC $2,000–3,000 depending on the local bank you use.

 Traveler’s Checks: Traveler’s checks have a good rate of exchange; however, you will be charged EC $5.10 per transaction to cash them at a local bank and they can take as long to process as a personal check, which is six weeks.
 Traveler’s checks are accepted at a few retail locations in Grenada (for example, the grocery store); however, they cannot be used within the airport to pay duties.

 Credit Cards (Visa/MasterCard): Credit cards are accepted at most restaurants and a limited number of retail locations in Grenada.
 A minimum charge of 10 - 20 EC is required at most places.
 Most local grocery stores will accept credit cards, but for campus dining, gas, going to the movies, and so forth, only cash will be accepted.
 Using a credit card for a cash advance usually incurs a steep fee (2% or US $20, whichever is greater).

 Cash: Most establishments in Grenada accept payment in US dollars, with change provided in EC dollars.